thalient-ai/zotero-scripts/README.md

    ![Screenshot](doc/zotero_2.webp)

 4. Copy and paste the [Bulk Edit script](https://github.com/thalient-ai/zotero-bulk-edit/blob/main/src/zotero_bulk_edit.js) into the `Run Javascript` window and select the `Run` button in the top left corner.
 This will start the JavaScript application.

-	**You can either access the script [here](https://github.com/thalient-ai/zotero-bulk-edit/blob/main/src/zotero_bulk_edit.js) or by opening the .js file in your chosen text editor.**
+The script can be accessed [here](https://github.com/thalient-ai/zotero-bulk-edit/blob/main/src/zotero_bulk_edit.js) or by opening the .js file in your chosen text editor.

 	![Screenshot](doc/zotero_3.webp)